 Official Website: https://www.sourcelair.com/

-It a web-based IDE developed using a framework of python known as Django.
+It is a web-based IDE developed using a framework of Python known as Django.
 SourceLair allows you to share the project with clients or other team members by sharing the public URL of the project with them.
 In some special cases when you are working on a project that is using a separate database server then you can simply add it to the project with the help of a few clicks.

 Code folding, smart autocompletion, automatic indentation, syntax highlighting and many more are built-in features.
-SourceLair offers real-time error reporting for JavaScript comes up with a full-featured Linux terminal and a robust keyboard control layout.
+SourceLair offers real-time error reporting for JavaScript and comes up with a full-featured Linux terminal and a robust keyboard control layout.

 Pros: